 When all the packages are selected, click through the rest of the prompts and accept all other default options (including the additional dependencies).

 Select Finish to start downloading and installing the packages.

-Sometimes the installation can stall because of anti-virus protection software is running.
-If this occurs, shutdown all other programs on your PC including the anti-virus protection and try again.
+Sometimes the installation can stall because anti-virus protection software is running.
+If this occurs, shutdown all other programs on your PC including the anti-virus protection, and try again.

 Install the GCC compiler¶

 This step is only required if you intend to compile for ARM-based boards.